jgranstrom/gonode/README.md

 ## Closing gonode

-There are two ways of closing gonode which is calling one of the following:
+There are two ways of closing gonode:

 * `close()`: Go will be closed when all running commands has finished.
 No more calls to `execute()` will be allowed after this call, but callbacks for already running commands may still be called.
 When the callback of the last running command has been returned, Go will close gracefully.
 Calls to this return `true` if a close has been scheduled, or `false` if either Go is not initialized or if a close/termination is already pending.
 Calling `close()` more than once has no significant meaning.
 * `terminate()`: Go will be terminated immediately.
-No more calls to `execute()` will be allowed after this call, and callbacks for already running commands will be called immediately with ´result.terminated´ set to `true`.
+No more calls to `execute()` will be allowed after this call, and callbacks for already running commands will be called immediately with `result.terminated` set to `true`.
 Calls to this return `true` if a termination has been scheduled, or `false` if either Go is not initialized or if a termination is already pending.
 Calling `terminate()` more than once has no significant meaning.

 Example: